 After a long 10+ hour day of driving, we were glad to finally settle in for the night, at a lovely State Park campground called Mormon Island just off the interstate at Doniphin, Nebraska.

 It was the first time we were really able to stop, relax and reflect on the enormity of what we’d just done – and were doing!
 We took our beer and champagne down to a picnic table by the lake, along with a plate of chicken and salad and just sat and enjoyed our meal in the beautiful, peaceful campground.
 We walked around the park just before sunset and captured a few photos before heading back to the rig to watch a lovely movie “About Time”.
-It seemed rather appropriate – being about love and time travel and the notion that making the most out of life doesn’t require time travel at all, but an appreciation for every moment that life offers, and enjoying it for what it is.
+It seemed rather appropriate – being about love and time travel and the notion that making the most out of life doesn’t require time travel at all.
+Just an appreciation for every moment that life offers, and enjoying it for what it is.

 As we settled into bed, Marc was so overcome with emotion and happiness that it literally brought him to tears, and shared: “I’m just so happy right now.
 This is going to be our new life – having dinner by lakes and watching sunsets in places like this, almost every day”.